 The surname Area was first found in the northern English counties of Cumberland and Westmorland where they held a family seat from very ancient times, probably long before the Norman Conquest of England by the Duke of Normandy in 1066 A.D.

 Early records for the family are very scarce.
 The only entry we found was of Robert de Hayra who was listed in 1301 as holding lands in Lancashire at that time.

 Christopher Airay (1601-1670), the pioneer of English logic and Henry Airay (c.
 1560-1616), the Puritan divine and author both hail from Westmorland.

-Important Dates for the Area family
+Early History of the Area family

 This web page shows only a small excerpt of our Area research.
 Another 110 words (8 lines of text) covering the years 1301, 1332, 1611, 1833, 1911, 1600 and 1655 are included under the topic Early Area History in all our PDF Extended History products and printed products wherever possible.

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Area were recorded, including Airey, Airy, Airie, Arey, Array, Aireys, Aries, Areys and many more.

 Early Notables of the Area family (pre 1700)